-Here's my guide to visiting Diocletian's Palace in Split Croatia.
-It's one of the most impressive and well preserved Roman ruins in Europe and the main must visit attraction of Split.
+Here’s my guide to visiting the magnificent Diocletian’s Palace in Split Croatia.
+It’s one of the most impressive and well preserved Roman ruins in Europe and the top must visit attraction in Split.

 With a fetching location on the dramatic Split harbor, Diocletian’s Palace is one of the most imposing ancient Roman structures in existence today.
 It’s not just a palace, or a museum, or a UNESCO site.
 It is the living, breathing, vibrant heart of Split.

 The 4th century complex is a sprawling maze of beautifully preserved ancient ruins, shops, restaurants, apartments, and people.
 It’s a delightful confluence of ancient history and modern life, happily commingled as a “living museum.”

 And like a reclining Roman Emperor, it beckons you inside.

 The Emperor Diocletian was born in Salona Croatia, 6 miles outside Split, in 244 AD.
 Split was then part of the Roman Empire.
 From humble origins, Diocletian rose through the ranks of the military and became a cavalry commander.
 In 284 A.D., Diocletian succeeded as Emperor at age 39.

 He restored efficient government to an empire in near anarchy.
 In 293 A.D., he restructured the government in Rome by establishing a Tetrarchy, a system of rule in which four men shared power over the sprawling Roman Empire.
 The four tetrarchs based themselves not in Rome but in cities that served as defensive headquarters against bordering enemies.

 READ: 3 Day Itinerary for Rome